 If your thyroid starts overproducing hormones, you could be left with a racing heart and excess sweating, making you revved up.
 “You’re just on edge,” says Dr. Lamm.
 “Whenever you just don’t feel well, that can lead to irritability.”
-Here are more health problems your thyroid could cause.
+Calm down with some of these 18 foods proven to boost your mood.

 Obsessive-compulsive personality disorder

 People fixated on keeping things neat and orderly are more prone to snap if something is out of line.
 “Obsessive-compulsive people are fine if you let them do what they want to do,” says Dr. Deitz.
 “If you’re interfering with their routine, they’ll get very irritable with you.”